-216b.
-History of the Ancient Greeks (1) (Same as History 216) This course examines the history and culture of the ancient Greeks from the emergence of the city-state in the eighth century BCE to the conquests of Alexander the Great in 335 BCE.
+211b.
+Roman Art and Architecture (1) (Same as Art 211) Ms. D'Ambra.
+[216b.
+History of the Ancient Greeks] (Same as History 216) This course examines the history and culture of the ancient Greeks from the emergence of the city-state in the eighth century BCE to the conquests of Alexander the Great in 335 BCE.
 In addition to an outline of the political and social history of the Greeks, the course examines several historical, cultural, and methodological topics in depth, including the emergence of writing, Greek colonialism and imperialism, ancient democracy, polytheism, the social structures of Athenian society, and the relationship between Greeks and other Mediterranean cultures.
 Students both read primary sources (for example, Sappho, Tyrtaios, Herodotus, Thucydides, Aristophanes, and Plato) and examine sites and artifacts recovered through archaeology; the development of students' critical abilities to evaluate and use these sources for the study of history is a primary goal of the class.
 Ms. Olsen.
 Prerequisite: Classics 101, 102, 103, or 104, or 1 unit in History or special permission.
+Alternate years: not offered in 2009/10.

-[217b.
-History of the Ancient Romans] (1) (Same as History 217) This course examines the history of the ancient Romans from the foundation of their city around the eighth century BCE to the collapse of their Mediterranean Empire in the fifth century CE.
+217b.
+History of the Ancient Romans (1) (Same as History 217) This course examines the history of the ancient Romans from the foundation of their city around the eighth century BCE to the collapse of their Mediterranean Empire in the fifth century CE.
 The course offers a broad historical outline of Roman history, but focuses on significant topics and moments in Roman history, including the Republican aristocracy, the civil and slave wars of the Late Republic, the foundation of the Empire by Caesar Augustus, urbanism, the place of public entertainments (gladiatorial combats, Roman hunts, chariot races, and theater) in society, the rise of Christianity, the processes of Romanization, and barbarization, and the political decline and fall of the Roman Empire.
 Students read primary sources such as Plautus, Cicero, Livy, Tacitus, and Suetonius, and secondary accounts dealing with important issues such as slavery, religious persecution and multiculturalism.
 Students also examine important archaeological sites and artifacts.
 The development of students' critical abilities to evaluate and use these sources for the study of history is a primary goal of the class.
 Mr. Lott.
 Prerequisite: Classics 101, 102, or 103, or 1 unit in History or special permission.
+Alternate years: not offered in 2009/10.